 Nuts & Bolts Academy for Judicial Candidates

 The LGBT Bar’s “Nuts & Bolts Academy for Judicial Candidates” seeks to provide interested legal professionals with the tools they need to end up on the other side of the bench.
-This intensive workshop welcomes legal professionals from all backgrounds and parts of the country, as the LGBT Bar believes diverse perspectives bring diverse experiences to the bench – and diverse experiences lead to better judgments.
+This intensive workshop welcomes legal professionals from all backgrounds and parts of the country, and particularly encourages attorneys of color, transgender attorneys, and women attorneys to participate.
+The LGBT Bar believes diverse perspectives bring diverse experiences to the bench – and diverse experiences lead to better judgments.

-The LGBT Bar’s Judicial Nuts & Bolts Academy offers serious candidates planning to seek a judicial position in the next three years – either through appointment or election – with a foundation in those processes, as well as small-group mentoring from current LGBTQ+ judges with experiences in both partisan and non-partisan elections as well as nomination and appointment procedures.
+Our Judicial Nuts & Bolts Academy offers serious candidates planning to seek a judicial position in the next three years – either through appointment or election – with a foundation in those processes, as well as small-group mentoring from current LGBTQ+ judges with experiences in elections as well as nomination and appointment procedures.

 Attendees will have significant small-group time with current judges for conversation about the pathway to the specific jurisdictions identified as being of interest, as well as networking time with other prospective candidates.
 This year, for the first time, our faculty will include three groundbreaking LGBTQ+ federal judges as well as our esteemed LGBTQ+ state and municipal judges, and will dedicate significant discussion time specifically to the federal nominations process.

 The 2021 Judicial Nuts & Bolts Academy will be held in conjunction with the 2021 Lavender Law® Conference & Career Fair on Saturday, July 31 from 1:00pm – 6:00pm Eastern.
 Only registered Conference attendees are eligible to attend the Academy.

 The deadline for applications is July 23, 2021.

 2021 Judicial Nuts & Bolts Academy Panel

 Judge Rachel Bell